 - Copies of supporting documentation for Social Security Income, Public Assistance, Child Support, Food Stamps, Workers' Compensation, and TANF.

 If you have questions or concerns about the application process directly, you may speak with a FACTS Customer Care Representative at 866-315-9262.
-MMI will not award any financial aid until an application has been fully processed by FACTS.
+MMI will not award any tuition assistance until an application has been fully processed by FACTS.

-In processing applications, FACTS takes many factors into account including: income (taxable and non-taxable), monetary gifts, assets, unusual expenses, indebtedness, family size, age of parents (allowing for retirement savings), and the number of children attending tuition-charging schools.
+In processing applications, FACTS takes many factors into account including income (taxable and non-taxable), monetary gifts, assets, unusual expenses, indebtedness, family size, age of parents (allowing for retirement savings), and the number of children attending tuition-charging schools.
 FACTS uses these factors to determine a family's "discretionary income."
-A portion of this discretionary income is then suggested as the family's contribution for education.
+A portion of this discretionary income is then suggested as the family's contribution to education.
 The more discretionary income a family has, the higher the family's expected contribution toward their child's education and thus less financial aid.

-Following receipt of the FACTS Financial Analysis, the MMI Financial Aid Committee will meet to discuss each family's unique financial situation, their tax return information, and any extenuating financial circumstances on a case-by-case basis.
+Following receipt of the FACTS Financial Analysis, the MMI Financial Aid Committee will meet to discuss each family's unique financial situation, tax return information, and any extenuating financial circumstances on a case-by-case basis.
 The Committee will use all of this information to allocate awards accordingly.
 Please be aware that there can be some variation between the FACTS estimation of a family's financial need and what MMI actually awards.

 The Enrollment Contract and deposit are used to secure your child's seat at MMI.
-It is imperative that families reserve their places for 2018-19 by adhering to all published deadlines.
-For the 2017-18 school year, we had a wait pool for admission in some of of our grades.
-As a result of the high demand for seats, we will begin to award all vacant slots to new students in our wait pools immediately following the enrollment deadline.
+It is imperative that families reserve their places for 2021-2022 by adhering to all published deadlines.

 Tuition Assistance programs at MMI